Skip to main content

 Technical foundation

 One Next.js codebase serves both the marketing site (SSR for SEO) and the app (App Router for the interactive editor).
 A Node.js API layer handles auth, data, and Stripe webhooks.
 The AI pipeline runs as a separate service so model calls can be versioned and observed without redeploying the app.
-As a solo design engineer, every shared component between marketing and product is one fewer thing to keep in sync — the marketing site's pricing page and the app's plan-selection screen are literally the same component.
+As a solo design engineer, every shared component between marketing and product is one fewer thing to keep in sync.
+The marketing site's pricing page and the app's plan-selection screen are literally the same component.

 Next.js